 Community Alert Level

-Based on latest IATF Resolution, Pangasinan is under Alert Level 2 from January 3 to 15, 2022.
+Based on latest IATF Resolution, Pangasinan is under Alert Level 1 until June 15, 2022.

 Pangasinan Travel Requirements for Tourists

 - For fully vaccinated travelers or those who received the last dose of COVID-19 vaccine at least 2 weeks prior to arrival: COVID-19 vaccination card or certification issued by LGU, vaxcert.doh.gov.ph or legitimate vaccinating establishment

 - For unvaccinated or partially vaccinated travelers: RT-PCR taken within 72 hours or a rapid antigen test taken within 24 hours or upon arrival